 All IFs will need a U.S. bank account to process their per diem for Field Studies.
-Both Bank of America (BoA) and PNC are familiar with the requirements of the International Fellows and provide a free checking account, free ATM card usage, free checks, and free online banking with automatic deposit.
-They also offer other services for a small fee: credit cards, money market accounts, safety deposit boxes, international money transfers, banking by mail, etc. You are not required to open an account with BoA or PNC, any US bank is fine.
+Both Bank of America (BoA) and Navy Federal Credit Union are familiar with the requirements of the International Fellows and provide a free checking account, free ATM card usage, free checks, and free online banking with automatic deposit.
+They also offer other services for a small fee: credit cards, safety deposit boxes, international money transfers, banking by mail, etc. You are not required to open an account with BoA or NFCU, any US bank is fine.
+We highly recommend you order a checkbook when you open your account.

-To open an account, you will need to provide the following documents:
+To open an account, you will need to provide the following documents or information:

 - Address (US and home country)

 - Passport and visa

-- US cell phone number
+- US cell phone number and Foreign Identification Number (FIN)